Classic Cadillac cruising lowrider

 How the Name Carried Into Car Culture

 As Cadillac culture grew, that “King of the Road” identity naturally carried into the communities built around the cars.
+Many enthusiasts and groups began adopting variations of the name to represent that same level of presence and recognition.

 It’s not uncommon to see references such as “Cadillac Kings Car Club” used within the community—reflecting the same idea of standing above and representing something larger than just ownership.